 - they can pass it on to their children

 - each child has a 50% (1 in 2) chance of being born with it.
-Pregnancy planning options are available to people who want to prevent the faulty gene from being passed on.
+Pregnancy planning options are available to people who want to prevent the faulty gene being passed on.

 - they cannot pass it on to their children.
+However, their children may still have an increased chance of developing melanoma.

 People who decide not to have genetic testing should still get advice about managing their chance of developing cancer.